bressler1995/Transform-to-Open-Science/README.md

 ## Introduction

-### What is Open Science?
-Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity. ([source](https://open.science.gov/))

-### Who is TOPS?

 Transform to Open Science (TOPS) is a NASA initiative designed to rapidly transform agencies, organizations, and communities to an inclusive culture of open science.
 TOPS is part of NASA's Open-Source Science Initiative.
 By broadening participation and increasing access to knowledge, NASA's TOPS initiative will enable the creation of a scientific culture that is ready for 21st century challenges.

 To learn more about TOPS, [visit our website](https://science.nasa.gov/open-science/tops/).

+### What is Open Science?
+Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity. ([source](https://open.science.gov/))

 ### Strategic Objectives